3,543Geographic Information Science Degrees Awarded

 If you plan on majoring in geographic information science, you won't be alone since the degree program is ranked #333 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual looked at 98 colleges and universities when compiling its 2024 Best Geographic Information Science Schools ranking.
-Combined, these schools handed out 3,231 degrees in geographic information science to qualified students.
+When you put them all together, these colleges and universities awarded 3,543 degrees in geographic information science during the 2021-2022 academic year.

 Choosing a Great Geographic Information Science School